 The area’s namesake is a former gold prospector turned family farmer named Peter Jahant.
-Peter was born in France in 1827 and, when he was all of six weeks old, moved to Akron, Ohio with his parents.
+Peter was born in France in 1827 and moved to Akron, Ohio with his parents when he was six years old.
 In 1850, lured by gold fever, 23-year-old Peter took off with for Sacramento with three or four friends, intending to prospect for gold.
 After a few years of variable success in gold mining , he bought a livery stable and settled down.
 He eventually married and established a family farm in the Acampo area.
 In 1912, Peter Jahant’s son, Charles, planted 130 acres of grapes on the original family farm and additional purchased land.
-The Jahant name is well-entrenched in the area, with Jahant Road, Jahant Stables, and Jahant Slough (a stream) all part of the loal landscape.
+The Jahant name is well-entrenched in the area, with Jahant Road, Jahant Stables, and Jahant Slough (a stream) all part of the local landscape.

 For more information about the Jahant AVA, click here.